steadybit/docs-public/install-and-configure/configure-monitoring/new-relic.md

 New Relic One is an observability platform, offering support from monoliths to serverless.
 It helps engineers to instrument, analyze, troubleshoot and optimize the entire software stack - all from one place.

-To integrate steadybit with New Relic, there are two general possibilities:
+To integrate Steadybit with New Relic, there are two general possibilities:

-* New Relic to steadybit: checking for specific events from New Relic in steadybit during experiment execution
+* New Relic to Steadybit: checking for specific events from New Relic in Steadybit during experiment execution
-* steadybit to New Relic: pushing steadybit events during experiment execution to New Relic
+* Steadybit to New Relic: pushing Steadybit events during experiment execution to New Relic

-### New Relic to steadybit
+### New Relic to Steadybit

 We are able to react to the different events of New Relic and process them within the execution of an experiment.
 You can filter the events and determine at which event type the experiment should fail.